 WASHINGTON — Manufacturing in the Federal Reserve's Philadelphia region expanded this month at the fastest pace since December, suggesting that an improving economy is boosting factory output.

-The Federal Reserve Bank of Philadelphia said Thursday that its index of regional factory activity ticked down to 5 this month from 5.2 in February.
-Any figure above zero indicates expansion.
+The Federal Reserve Bank of Philadelphia said Thursday that its index of factory activity rose to 15.2 from 6.7 in May.
+That's the highest level since December, though below a recent peak of 40.2 in November.
+Any reading above zero indicates that manufacturing is expanding.

 The survey covers manufacturing in eastern Pennsylvania, southern New Jersey and Delaware.

 The national economy is rebounding after a rough start to the year.
 Hiring has been robust, and Americans have stepped up their spending on cars and at retail stores.
 Auto sales jumped to a nine-year high in May, spurring greater auto production.

 Home sales and construction are also picking up.
 Builders broke ground on new homes last month at a faster pace than a year ago.
 And signed contracts to buy homes jumped to the highest level in nine years in April.

 Fed officials took note of the improving economy in a statement Wednesday after their latest policy meeting ended.
 The Fed seems on track to raise interest rates by year's end for the first time in nearly a decade, though it's unclear exactly when it will act.
 Many economists expect the first increase in September.